imAIgene-Dream3D/BEHAV3D/docs/source/analysis/single_cell/track_classification.md

 Only available for the **Categorical DTW** method, and only once **State Classification has been run** for this cell type (it reads the behavioral-states `.h5ad`).
 ```

-Output, written as sibling artifacts to the Contact-Based Grouping report (so re-running one does not overwrite the other):
+Output, written as sibling artifacts to the Contact Analysis report (so re-running one does not overwrite the other):

 ```text
 <output_dir>/analysis/<cell_type>/behavorial_trajectories/contact_analysis/<contact_col>/contact_state_shift.pdf